screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

 ## Advanced Logic
 ### Advanced Logic [_AND_]
-You can specify a job to to start when all of its `requires` jobs are successful [_AND_].
+You can specify a job to start when all of its `requires` jobs are successful [_AND_].
 This is also often called a join or fan-in.

 ### Example
 In the following example, the `last` job will only trigger when `first` _AND_ `second` complete successfully in the same triggering event.